 There will be additional scrutiny for grants

-What costs are generally not supported through an administrative supplement?
+What costs are generally not supported through an administrative supplement? |

 How should the supplement applications be submitted?

-What should be included in the supplement application?
-The PI should follow the instructions in the NIH Administrative Supplement Parent FOA (PA-20-272).
+What should be included in the supplement application? | The PI should follow the instructions in the NIH Administrative Supplement Parent FOA (PA-20-272). |

 Solicited Administrative Supplements

 There are also solicited administrative supplements developed to address specific priority gaps.
-Examples include the NIH Office of Research on Women’s Health and the Center to Reduce Cancer Health Disparities’ institution/disease-specific initiatives (e.g., NIA’s Alzheimer supplements) through notice of funding opportunities (NOFOs) and/or notices of special interest (NOSIs).
+Examples include the NIH Office of Research on Women’s Health and the NCI Center for Cancer Health Equity/disease-specific initiatives (e.g., NIA’s Alzheimer supplements) through notice of funding opportunities (NOFOs) and/or notices of special interest (NOSIs).
 Because these opportunities open and close frequently, interested applicants are encouraged to subscribe to the NIH Guide updates to keep track of what’s active.
 In addition, each supplement NOFO will contain specific information about the submission and review process.
 For a specific solicited administrative supplement opportunity, the best way to get started is to search for active NOFOs, follow the specific instructions and requirements included in that opportunity, and email the scientific contact(s) listed in the opportunity when you have developed specific aims for potential discussion.
 In addition, each supplement NOFO will contain specific information about the submission and review process.